Beast (2022 Indian film): Plot

-Veera Raghavan, a RAW field agent, is stationed in Pakistan to capture Umar Farooq, a notorious terrorist.
-While Veera manages to capture Farooq, a missile shot by him to prevent Farooq's escape injures and kills a civilian child.
-A traumatised Veera quits the agency and returns to Chennai.
 11 months later, Veera has PTSD and traumatic memories of the child.
 At the insistence of his psychiatrist, Veera attends a wedding and meets Preethi, and they fall for each other.
-Preethi convinces him to join "Dominic & Soldiers", a failing security agency led by Dominic Irudhayaraj.
+Preethi convinces him to join "Domnic & Soldiers", a failing security agency led by Domnic Irudhayaraj.
 Meanwhile, the Government of Tamil Nadu receives intel that terrorists are planning a massive terror attack at East Coast Mall in Chennai.
-Along with Preethi and Dominic, Veera visits the mall, the last client of the agency, where he observes several suspicious activities and deduces that someone else has taken over the mall.
+Along with Preethi and Domnic, Veera visits the mall, the last client of the agency, where he observes several suspicious activities and deduces that someone else has taken over the mall.
 Later, Umar Saif, Farooq's brother, and his sleeper cells—all disguised as Santa Claus—open fire and hijack the mall, thus proving Veera's suspicions.
-Veera, Preethi, Dominic and a couple of other people hide inside an unopened restaurant.
+Veera, Preethi, Domnic and a couple of other people hide inside an unopened restaurant.
 Led by Deputy NSA Althaf Hussain, the government tries to negotiate with the terrorists, who demand the release of Farooq.

 Althaf learns that Veeraraghavan is inside the mall.
 He manages to establish contact with him and tries to convince him to help them.
 Though initially hesitant, Veera realises that the terrorists are there to initiate Farooq's release.
 He kills one of the terrorists, captures another alive, and brings him to their hideout.
 Veera manages to infiltrate the terrorists under disguise and eliminates some of them.
 The Home Minister, who is in cahoots with Saif and his gang of terrorists, gets them to stage the execution of his wife and daughter, Aparna, inside the mall on live television.
 Enraged about the government's decision to release Farooq, Veera retaliates and kidnaps the Home Minister's wife and daughter, pretends to be a Bangladeshi militant to confuse the terrorists, and threatens to kill them if Farooq is released.

 Sensing his impending defeat, Saif seemingly gives up and slips into the crowd, pretending to be a hostage.
-He soon figures out Veera's real identity from Dominic, which allows him and his sleeper cells to capture him.
+He soon figures out Veera's real identity from Domnic, which allows him and his sleeper cells to capture him.
 With Aparna's help, Veera manages to escape and eliminate Saif and his gang of terrorists while ensuring that the hostages flee to safety.
 The police arrest the Home Minister for working with the terrorists and his involvement in the mall hijacking.
 Despite all the negotiations, the government releases Farooq from prison and drops him at the India–Pakistan border.
 A few months later, Veera recaptures Farooq in Pakistan and brings him back to India after surviving a long air chase.
-Following the successful operation, Veera, Preethi, Dominic, and the rest of his crew celebrate their escapades in Goa.
+Following the successful operation, Veera, Preethi, Domnic, and the rest of his crew celebrate their escapades in Goa.